arielsalminen/responsive-nav.js/README.md

 # Usage instructions

 Following the steps below you will be able to get the plugin up and running.
-If you have any problems, please use tools like <a href="http://stackoverflow.com">Stackoverflow</a>, as GitHub issues are only meant for bug reports.
+If you have any problems, please use tools like [Stackoverflow](http://stackoverflow.com), as GitHub issues are only meant for bug reports.

 1. Link files:
 ```html